subirbiswas192001/Web-Based-Application-For-Mango-Leaf-Disease-Classification/README.md

 ## 🔬 Research Contributions

 1. Development of a CNN-based framework for mango leaf disease classification
-2. Validation of the model on a comprehensive, real-world dataset of 9,400 images
+2. Validation of the model on a comprehensive, real-world dataset of total 9,400 images
 3. Demonstration of superior performance (98% accuracy) compared to state-of-the-art approaches
+4. XAI Analysis; Original Image vs Grad-CAM++, Vanilla Gradients, Integrated Gradients (IG), SmoothGrad visualizations highlighting regions contributing to predic- tions for selected mango leaf disease classes.
+Color intensity corresponds to contribution strength.
-4. Deployment of the model in an accessible web application for real-time disease diagnosis
+5. Deployment of the model in an accessible web application for real-time disease diagnosis

 ---